HackYourFuture/Assignments/test-runner/README.md

 All files and folders should adhere to the naming conventions as described earlier in this document.

-Once the exercise file(s) are added and tested (where necessary) the `npm run compile` command should be executed to generate a default `.todo` test report and compute an exercise hash.
+Once the exercise file(s) are added and tested (where necessary) the `npm run setup` command should be executed to generate a default `.todo` test report and compute an exercise hash.
 Thereafter the changes can be pushed to the main repo.